 on the difference between emergence and spontaneity02 Aug 2020

-i write this because i’ve been in convo with a few folks about an observed pattern in some movement spaces. there seems to be a conflating of the concepts of emergence and spontaneity. i write this because i hope that by us being clear about the difference between the two, we can practice emergence and let our spontaneous shit just be spontaneous, haha.
+i write this because i’ve been in convo with a few folks about an observed pattern in some movement spaces: a conflation between the concepts of emergence and spontaneity. i write this because i hope that by us being clear about the difference between the two, we can practice emergence and let our spontaneous shit just be spontaneous, haha.

 so first, some definitions: